gegere/docs/sources/docker_build.rst

 * Enable the repository on Shippable
 * On the repo page, go to 'Settings'.
 Choose the following -

-  * Build image : Custom Image
+  * Docker Build : ON
-  * Custom image action : Build
+  * Dockerbuild order : Post-CI
+  * Push Build : Yes if you want to push to Docker Hub, No if you don't want to push to Docker Hub
-  * Custom image name : (Docker Hub username)/(image name)
+  * Push image to : docker_hub_username/image_name
-  * Source code path : (source code path for image you want to build)
+  * Pull image from : Since your Dockerbuild is happening post CI, enter the image you want to use for CI
-  * Docker build when finished : Check
-  * Image to pull: Specify image you want to run tests on, default is shippable/minv2
-  * Push to Docker Hub : Check

 * Make sure the Dockerfile for the image you want to build is at the root of your repo
 * Trigger a manual or webhook build
 * After the build is complete, make sure your Docker Hub account has the right image.
 The image should be tagged with the build number on Shippable.